michaelgruczel/mongo-db-tutorial/README.md

 	while ( aCursor.hasNext() ) printjson( aCursor.next() )
 	db.books.find({year: { $gt: 2012}}).sort({year: 1}).limit(3)

+Short test:  go over all elements in collection books by a cursor and copy all entries in new collection ‚boring‘ which have more than 100 pages

+### selection of fields

 I am only interested in the name field, so will select the name explicitelly and disable the id field

-### selection of fields

 	db.books.find({year: { $gt: 2012}}, {name: 1, _id: 0}).sort({year: 1}).limit(3)